rarimo/tss-svc/index.md

 # TSS overview

+For information about launch and information check the [`README file`](./README.md).

-All operations should be signed with ECDSA secp256k1 threshold (t-n) signature.
+To perform cross-chain transfers, all operations should be signed with ECDSA secp256k1 threshold (t-n) signature.
 This signature is produced by core multi-sig services depending on the core validated state.
 All public signature parameters (including public key) should be defined and stored on the core system.